Furniture takes a beating over the years. Luckily, there’s a pretty quick and easy fix. Here’s how to stain wood furniture without stripping.

 Or, check out this classic Dark Blue with Dark Wax Cabinet Makeover.

-You can also find this popular Blue Distressed Paint Using Vaseline Tutorial and a beautiful DIY Weathered Paint Effect Tutorial, on this blog.
+You can also find a beautiful DIY Weathered Paint Effect Tutorial, on this blog.

 Meegan